18F/afsbirez/README.md

 ```
 $ npm install npm -g
 ```
-* Install bower and grunt command line clients, as well as grunt dependencies
+* Install the bower command line clients, as well as the karma test runner.
 ```
 $ npm install
 ```